Discover the Career You Were Made For!

 The statistic used in this analysis was the standard t-test using pooled variance techniques, which looks at the differences between the means of two groups.
 More sophisticated multi-variance techniques were initially considered, but due to the straightforward nature of the results these analyses were considered unnecessary and potentially confusing.

-For the t-test analysis, a “statistically” significant difference between two groups on a Career Fitter dimension would indicate disparate impact within the Career Fitter process.
+For the t-test analysis, a statistically significant difference between two groups on an assessment dimension would indicate disparate impact within the assessment process.
 The results of this analysis are undeniably significant and reveal the following:

 (t = 2.01, p<.05).

-The purpose of the current study was to investigate the potential presence of statistically significant differences between average responses to the Career Fitter assessment by its respondents.
-By utilizing the t-test statistic and comparing average scores for each dimension represented by the Career Fitter instrument, there was no overall pattern of results favoring a particular group.
+The purpose of the current study was to investigate the potential presence of statistically significant differences between average responses to the assessment by its respondents.
+By utilizing the t-test statistic and comparing average scores for each dimension represented by the assessment instrument, there was no overall pattern of results favoring a particular group.
 Likewise, of all dimensions tested, there was no pattern of results favoring one particular subgroup.
-Based on these findings, no consistent pattern of disparate impact emerged in this study, indicating that the Career Fitter instrument is sound, and disparate impact in the employment setting is unlikely.
+Based on these findings, no consistent pattern of disparate impact emerged in this study, indicating that the assessment instrument is sound, and disparate impact in the employment setting is unlikely.